 Waitomo Caves tour options – The Classics

-A major highlight is viewing those unique Glowworms (Arachnocampa luminosa) There are literally thousands of these tiny creatures living in the Waitomo caves.
-They radiate luminescent light to create a starlit galaxy.
+A major highlight for any of the Waitomo Caves tour options is viewing those unique Glowworms (Arachnocampa luminosa) There are literally thousands of these tiny creatures living in the Waitomo caves.
+Their luminescent light these glowworms create, is really beautiful – you’ll feel as though you’re in a galaxy of stars.
 Guides are on hand to provide a great commentary – and a Boat Ride is included.
-To be totally surrounded by Mother Nature’s light display is a magical moment – the silence is golden as your boat gently glides along.
+Anyone who says that these are magical moments, is not exaggerating.
+Mother Nature is really something to behold.
+There is a golden silence as boat glides gently through.
 I guarantee you’ll never forget the serenity of those moments.

 Waitomo Caves tour options – Ruakuri Cave Guided tour

-The 2-hour Ruakuri Cave tour is a totally different experience to the Classic cave tour options.
-First of all, you’ll be in a group with a much number.
-In fact, there’s a maximum of only 18 people.
-Plus you’ll get a far better interaction with the guide.
-Another helpful fact, is that the Ruakuri Caves have full wheelchair and pushchair access!
-It’s actually a great combo.
-You’ll get the best Waitomo’s subterranean highlights.
-These include the spectacular spiral entrance, the limestone formations and crystal tapestries.
-Of course the ‘icing on the cake, is how close you’ll get to those beautiful glowworms!
+Now, the 2-hour Ruakuri Cave tour is a totally different tour to that of the Classic cave option.
+First of all, you’ll be in a much smaller group.
+In fact, there is never more than 18 people at any one time.
+And what this means, is that you’ll get a far better interaction with your guide.
+Another helpful thing to know, is that the Ruakuri Caves have a full wheelchair and pushchair access!
+Everyone gets to go!

 Ruakuri Cave is New Zealand’s longest guided underground walking tour and an experience that must be seen to be believed.
 Visitors are awed by the sheer majesty of nature.